jschless/MMM-Bluebikes/README.md

 - Toggle docks display
 - User only enters name of station, and app loads station id from the included json

-## Acknowledments
+## Acknowledgements

 Many thanks to [Michael Teeuw](https://github.com/MichMich) for creating and maintaining the [MagicMirror²](https://github.com/MichMich/MagicMirror/) project fully open source.

-## About the author
+Also, as I mentioned before, almost all of this code was taken from [György Balássy](https://www.linkedin.com/in/balassy).